 California Civil Code §1714 states that “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person, except so far as the latter has, willfully or by want of ordinary care, brought the injury upon himself or herself.”

-Under this law, if you are given a percentage of fault, your financial recovery will be reduced by an equivalent amount.
-Since California uses a pure version of this law, there is no percentage of fault that will bar victims from recovering.
+Under this law, if you are assigned a percentage of fault, your financial recovery will be reduced by an equivalent amount.
+Since California follows a pure version of this rule, there is no percentage of fault that automatically bars an injured person from recovering damages.

 California Negligence Laws